lambdaclass/concrete/examples/hexdump/FRICTION.md

    zero-padded, %0*x growth semantics, buffer-appending).
 This workload switched over as proof-of-pull — still byte-identical to xxd.

-2. **Flag parsing is a hand loop — expected, and now measured.** Indexed `get(i)` + String literals + `eq` + manual value-flag lookahead + positional/flag split + duplicate-positional rejection: ~45 lines for
+2. **Flag parsing is a hand loop — measured, then PULLED (shipped).**
+   Indexed `get(i)` + String literals + `eq` + manual value-flag lookahead
-   two value flags and one positional.
-Every CLI tool re-writes exactly this.
-This workload is the pull evidence ROADMAP item 2 (`std.cli`) asked for; design should cover: value flags, flag=value or space-separated, unknown-flag rejection, positional collection, and the usage/exit-2 convention from 13t.
+   + positional/flag split + duplicate-positional rejection: ~45 lines for
+   two value flags and one positional. std.cli v1 shipped from this evidence (design: research/stdlib/cli.md) and this workload switched over — main() is now ~25 lines of declaration + match, the hand loop is deleted, and unknown flags are properly rejected (the old loop would have mis-eaten them).
+Building the helper found compiler bugs 034 (fixed: &&-RHS borrow promotion, the 031 class's third site) and 035/036 (open, docs/bugs/).

 3. **String-literal comparison ergonomics.** Comparing an arg against a literal takes three statements (bind literal, `eq(&lit)`, drop) ×2